 $ sudo a2dismod php5 $ sudo a2enmod php7.0

 When I did this I got an error ‘could not parse envvars’ but I solved this by temporarily renaming this file in the /etc/apache2 directory.
-The restart apache and now it worked for me.
+Then restart apache.

 If you do not see php7.0 module then do the following: